 Florida Tax Attorney

-“Nothing is as certain as death and taxes” Benjamin Franklin said many years ago.
-Needless to say this hasn’t changed.
-The tax laws in the United States, and the collection of federal taxes are handled by the Internal Revenue Service, or IRS.
+In this world nothing is certain but death and taxes, wrote Benjamin Franklin many years ago.
+Needless to say this hasn't changed.
+The tax laws in the United States, and the collection of federal taxes, are handled by the Internal Revenue Service, or IRS.
 The federal tax code is ever-changing and becomes more and more complex each year.
-Florida tax attorneys keep up to date with the changes in tax laws and understand how these changes apply to the Florida tax payer.
+Florida tax attorneys keep up-to-date with the changes in tax laws and understand how these changes apply to the Florida tax payer.

 While Florida does not have state income tax, other taxes such as property and business tax are handled by the Florida Department of Revenue.
 A Florida tax attorney can also provide assistance with this agency and state taxes.